-What are possible outcomes when students are actively engaged in learning?
+What are the possible outcomes of students’ active engagement in learning?

 What does active engagement look like in the classroom?

-Participants will participate in a lesson incorporating movement and academic games/activities.
+Participants engage in a lesson incorporating movement and academic games or activities.

-Participants will identify instructional strategies they can use in their classrooms to promote active engagement.
+Participants identify instructional strategies they can use in their classrooms to promote active engagement.

-Participants will identify the benefits of actively engaging students.
+Participants identify the benefits of actively engaging students.

-Participants will create a resource to link specific tools and strategies to support the Design Question Five, components 25 and 27 of the TLE (Teacher and Leader Evaluation) from Marzano.
+Participants create a resource to link specific tools and strategies to support the Design Question Five, specifically components 25 and 27 of the TLE (Teacher and Leader Evaluation) from Marzano.

-Poster paper with the ABCs written in columns (one per group; see ABC Graffiti Poster Example on 8x10 paper under Attachments)
+Poster paper with the ABCs written in columns (one per group; see attached ABC Graffiti Poster Example on 8x10 paper)

-Poster paper for the presenter to record team names and record score during the ABC Graffiti game
+Poster paper for the presenter to record team names and scores during the ABC Graffiti game

 Poster markers (one per group)